This Python guide introduces you to calculating the absolute value using Numpy, along with several practical techniques.

 To calculate the absolute value of a number, the abs method is your straightforward option.

-For instance, the absolute value of -77 is 77.
+For example, the absolute value of the scalar value -77 is 77.

 You can also calculate the absolute values of arrays in a similar manner: